-His death last year sparked days of trouble in Baltimore, with clashes breaking out between frustrated black youths and police.
+His death last year sparked days of trouble in Baltimore, with clashes breaking out between frustrated black youth and police.
 Several buildings in Matthew Henson were destroyed.

 Cheatham, who seems to know almost everyone who passes him on the street, is trying to channel that anger and frustration into civic engagement.

 Campaigning for people to vote is something he has done since he reached voting age, and community activism runs in his blood, his parents both having been activists.